Last Updated on January 4, 2022 by Justin Su

 If you have fewer expenses and revenue then I do not recommend going with Personal Capital, as it is for those who have “Capital” or are perfect for investors.

-They more focus on investment and then on saving for users.
-Most businesses owners prefer to go with Personal Capital.
+They more focus on investment than on saving for users.
+Most business owners prefer to go with Personal Capital.

 They serve more than 12 million users from whom they hold over $1 trillion in assets, as mentioned on their website.

-Financial tool, Net worth, Fee analyzer, Saving planner, and Retirement planner are their best financial tool that you can use.
+Financial tools, Net worth, Fee analyzer, Saving planner, and Retirement planner are the best financial tools that you can use.
 They have other services like wealth & cash management

 Website: https://www.personalcapital.com/